ABOUT REMOTE HUTS

 Our Aim

-The aim of Remote Huts and Permolat is to raise and maintain awareness of remote back-country facilities, and to encourage their continued use and preservation for future generations.
-The website provides the up-to-date route information and updates on hut and track conditions that will help facilitate this.
-We'd like to see a shift in consciousness from entitlement (expecting some magical government agency to fix things) to ownership, whereby the high-country users themselves become the key stakeholders.
-This will involve user groups stepping up and taking on hut and track maintenance in the areas where DOC is no longer able, and working in partnership with the Department in areas where it is.
-In some places this is already happening to a large degree.
-For many years we've been in the unique and privileged position of having it laid on for us, first by the New Zealand Forest Service (NZFS), and later to a lesser degree by DOC.
-The expectation that developed that some department will always be around to keep these networks oiled and running hasn't been grounded in reality for some time.
+The aim of Remote Huts and Permolat was to raise and maintain awareness of the lower-use back-country facilities and encourage and support the outdoor community to take ownership of them rather than leave it to some external agent or higher authority to do it.
+We figure those with the greatest investment in and personal connection with these structures are best able to look after them and ensure this legacy continues for future generations.
+The website serves to provide the up-to-date information on hut and track conditions that will help facilitate this.
+We'd like to see a shift from the old entitlement mentality to one of community empowerment.
+This will involve user groups stepping up and taking on hut and track maintenance and developing partnerships with DOC in the areas in which the Department is unable or unwilling to undertake the role.
+In some places this is already happening to a large extent.
+Up until now we've been in the unique and privileged position of having it laid on for us, first by the New Zealand Forest Service (NZFS), and later to a lesser degree by DOC.
+The expectation that this would continue hasn't been grounded in reality for some time.

 Permolat

-Permolat was set up as an online group in conjunction with with the website and developed into an effective volunteer collective that was able to begin carrying out maintenance on these structures and their access tracks.
-The group also became a strong advocate that was able to lobby for the retention of these iconic structures.
-The remote hut circuits demand a higher level of skill and experience than your average great walk or tourist track, but provide a wonderful alternative to the DOC managed ones that are often crowded or increasingly booked out.
-The online medium has proved to be a highly effective means of connecting a diverse and widely dispersed group of remote high-country enthusiasts.
-The original online platform folded in 2021 with activity shifting to Permolat Facebook and the Slack platform for those who preferring to organise and share information in a closed group.
-Go to our contact page if are interested in joining the latter.
+The Permolat Online Group was set up in conjunction with the website and developed very rapidly into an effective volunteer collective that began carrying out maintenance on these structures and their access tracks.
+The Group provided a voice for a diverse range of outdoor types and was able to lobby effectively for the retention of these iconic huts and bivs.
+The remote hut circuits demand a higher level of skill and experience than your average great walk or tourist track but provide a wonderful alternative to the DOC managed ones that are often crowded or increasingly booked out.
+The online medium proved highly effective as a means of connecting and organising folk with a range of skills and experience relevant to hut maintenance and trackwork.
+The Permolat Group grew rapidly and was a catalyst for more widespread volunteer activity around the country.
+Numerous hut and track maintenance projects have been undertaken by the Group since its inception.
+Our original online platform became unstable as time went on and in 2021 it was shut down.
+The Remote Huts website was shifted to the Weebly platform and members of the online group either self-organised or shifted their activity to Permolat Facebook.

 Permolat Trust